hanjinliu/magic-class/docs/_sources/nest.rst.txt

 .. image:: images/fig_2-2.png

+If multiple menus are defined in tandem, they will all added to the menu bar.

-Same strategy also works for context menu.
+Same strategy also works for right-click context menu.

 .. code-block:: python